 Box 3: Application and limits of Li and Stephens Model

 Li and Stephens (2003) (LS) proposed a hidden Markov model (HMM) framework that underpins a large number of existing inference methods.
-Originally developed to model patterns of linkage disequilibrium, it has since been widely applied to develop analytical tools and address empirical problems, such as, phasing and imputation of genomic data Browning & Browning, 2007; B. N. Howie et al., 2009; Y. Li et al., 2010; Marchini et al., 2007; Stephens & Scheet, 2005), inference of population structure and demographic history (Hellenthal et al., 2014; Lawson et al., 2012; Steinrücken et al., 2019, 2018), characterisation of local admixture (Price et al., 2009; Sundquist et al., 2008), inference of local genealogies (Kelleher et al., 2019; Rasmussen et al., 2014; Speidel et al., 2019), and many more.
+Originally developed to model patterns of linkage disequilibrium, it has since been widely applied to develop analytical tools and address empirical problems, such as, phasing and imputation of genomic data (Browning & Browning, 2007; B. N. Howie et al., 2009; Y. Li et al., 2010; Marchini et al., 2007; Stephens & Scheet, 2005), inference of population structure and demographic history (Hellenthal et al., 2014; Lawson et al., 2012; Steinrücken et al., 2019, 2018), characterisation of local admixture (Price et al., 2009; Sundquist et al., 2008), inference of local genealogies (Kelleher et al., 2019; Rasmussen et al., 2014; Speidel et al., 2019), and many more.
 The LS HMM framework is highly tractable and efficient.
 However, underlying assumptions make it incompatible with the haplotype definition we propose.

 The LS algorithm requires a reference sample of haplotypes, or if presented in a sequence, previously observed haplotypes.
 It gives a framework to decide whether some focal haplotype represents a) an entirely new haplotype or b) a mosaic of previously encountered haplotypes, and determines the breakpoints and transitions in this mosaic.
 Whilst the LS model captures genetic relatedness among chromosomes through recombination, it assumes that the reference haplotypes are known.
 This would be valid in a selection experiment, if we know the founder genomes; in this case, blocks are defined by IBD to this reference population.
 However, if we only have contemporary genomes, the reference panel is an approximation.
 Secondly, the model assumes that genomic states depend solely on the immediately preceding site.
 This is also an approximation, since in the true ARG, recombinant lineages can coalesce back to any lineage that existed in the preceding genome, which yields disjunct haplotype blocks.